Are you in crisis and need help? FIND HELP »

 Specialties:

 Provides counseling to clients, ages 5 to adult, struggling with depression, anxiety, trauma, substance abuse, relationship issues, suicidal ideation, and other mental health concerns.
 Uses several therapeutic techniques including cognitive behavioral therapy and person-centered therapy.
 Trained in Trauma Informed Care.
+I am also able to provide therapy and necessary requirements for individuals needing to complete a Driver Safety Plan.

-Libbi Burke, MS, SAC, LPC
+Libbi Burke, MS, LPC, CSAC

 Joined Family Services: 2019